Pairing up in an office takes 30 seconds. Doing it remotely takes 30 minutes and a calendar invite that makes engineers angry.

 Try Pair Programming on Gather

-Get started with a free 30-day trial when you create your first virtual office on Gather.
+If you want your engineers to pair up as fast as they would in person, Gather gives them a virtual office where that's actually possible.
+Get started with a free 30-day trial.
 This gives your team time to try pairing up, working through an incident, or running a sprint while working in Gather.

 Need help getting started?
 Follow our Pilot Guide for our best advice on onboarding your team.